 visual representation of mobile traffic on your network using GTP

 logs generated from your Security policy rule configuration.
-This view
+This

-includes interactive and customizable GTP Events, Mobile Subscriber
+view includes interactive and customizable GTP Events, Mobile Subscriber

 Activity, and GTP Rejection Cause widgets to which you can apply

 ACC Filters and drill down to isolate the information you need.
-When

-you enable SCTP Security, widgets on this tab display
+When you enable SCTP Security, widgets on this tab display

-a visual representation and details of SCTP events on the firewall, as
+a visual representation and details of SCTP events on the firewall,

 —Displays the activity

-of tunnel traffic that the firewall inspected based on your tunnel inspection
+of tunnel traffic that the firewall inspected based on your tunnel

-user data (GTP-U), and non-encrypted IPSec.
+tunneling protocol for user data (GTP-U), and non-encrypted IPSec.